joaocarvalhoopen/Helix_editor_for_the_Odin_programming_Language/README.md

 Documentation on symbol, SPACE + k . <br>
 ![helix_odin_img_4_doc_on_symbol](./images/helix_odin_img_4_doc_on_symbol.png) <br>

-Spell checking in two txt or markdown files one in English and one in Portuguese. <br>
+Spell checking in two txt or markdown files one in English and one in Portuguese.
+CTRL + a to see the popup with the correct spell. <br>
 ![helix_img_5_spell_checker_english_portuguese](./images/helix_img_5_spell_checker_english_portuguese.png) <br>

 How to set the correct dictionary for the selected document, it has the TAB or CTRL + i completion. <br>